Erina

 Table Chart PROFILE FAQ

-As of November 2025, the estimated population for the Erina statistical area (Lv2) is around 5,124 people.
-This figure reflects a decrease from the 2021 Census total of 5,205 individuals, marking a drop of 81 people or approximately 1.6%.
-The latest resident population estimate of 5,090 by AreaSearch, based on examination of the June 2024 ABS ERP data release and validation of four new addresses since the Census date, supports this decrease.
-This results in a population density ratio of around 1,000 persons per square kilometer, which aligns with averages observed across other locations assessed by AreaSearch.
-Overseas migration was the primary driver for population growth, contributing approximately 65% of overall gains during recent periods.
+Erina's population is estimated at around 5,124 as of Feb 2026.
+This reflects a decrease of 81 people since the 2021 Census, which reported a population of 5,205 people.
+The current resident population estimate by AreaSearch is 5,090, based on examination of ABS's latest ERP data release in June 2024 and validation of four new addresses since the Census date.
+This results in a population density ratio of approximately 1,000 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Overseas migration contributed around 65% of overall population gains during recent periods for Erina.

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections from 2022 using a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts and aggregated SA2-level projections, an above median population growth is anticipated for statistical areas across the nation.
-Specifically, the Erina (SA2) is expected to grow by 706 persons to reach a total of 5,830 individuals by the year 2041, indicating an overall increase of approximately 13.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Erina is expected to grow by 712 persons to 2041, reflecting a total increase of approximately 13.3% over the 17-year period.

 Frequently Asked Questions - Population